SapphireSapphic/FormMovementPlusPlus/README.md

 Be sure that you have your Lua Backend configured to accept Lua scripts from OpenKH mods or it will not work properly.

-Icon by Televo https://github.com/Televo/kingdom-hearts-recollection Credits to Num for various offsets, as well as Shananas, Zurphing, ZakTheRobot, and TopazTK for helping me learn lua stuff./
+Icon by Televo https://github.com/Televo/kingdom-hearts-recollection Credits to Num for various offsets, as well as Shananas, Zurphing, ZakTheRobot, and TopazTK for helping me learn lua stuff.